Peter Murphy (musician): Bauhaus

-Dali's Car and Solo career
+Dalis Car and solo career

-Break from Music and Dali's Car: 1983-1984
+Break from music and Dalis Car: 1983–1984

 By 1983, Bauhaus had broken up and Murphy went on to new projects not involving Bauhaus members Kevin Haskins, David J or Daniel Ash.
 He received an offer to play Fletcher Christian in a remake of Mutiny on the Bounty.
 He also auditioned for a role of Tarzan in Greystoke.
-The British director Derek Jarman was interested in using him in his film Carravagio.
-Murphy turned many of these offers down due to his insecurity of his slight stammer as he was very conscientious about it.
+The British director Derek Jarman was interested in using him in his film Caravaggio.
+Murphy turned many of these offers down due to his insecurity of his slight stammer as he was very self-conscious about it.
 This speech impediment made Murphy anxious about branching out to film, TV and radio work despite the encouragement of his ex-manager Harry Isles to accept some of these roles.
-He even refused a follow up ad for Maxwell since in his words, "they wanted me to go through space with this dolly bird."
-However, Murphy did focus a significant amount of time to dance and his interest in this activity strength with his new girlfriend and future wife, Beyhan Foulkes.
-She was a choreographer.
+He even refused a follow-up ad for Maxell since in his words, "they wanted me to go through space with this dolly bird."
+However, Murphy did focus a significant amount of time to dance and his interest in this activity strengthened with his new girlfriend and future wife, Beyhan Foulkes, who was a choreographer.
 As Murphy explained: "She’s introduced me to new aspects of movement and dance that I’d like to try.
 I’ve always liked the modern Ballet Rambert style of dance and I’d like to co-ordinate that with my music…writing the music and dance together."
 Murphy made an appearance on the TV arts programme Riverside, one month after Bauhaus split up, where he performed a dance routine in a sandpit in a "locationally obscure" beach with a female dance partner, Annie Cox.
 The background music for this routine was the Bauhaus track "Hollow Hills".
 It was not received well by the public and even Murphy admitted that, "it didn’t work.
 It looked rather silly really."
 Despite his interest in the subject, Murphy did not want to be a serious dancer.
 He found dance to be useful skill for his repertoire.
 As Murphy explained: "I’ve learnt things and I’m storing them for whenever the need comes to use them."
 He also made an appearance to take part of Nicholas Treadwell's Superhumanist Exhibition at an old manor house that was converted into a studio and gallery in Canterbury.
 Murphy explained this experience: "I appeared as the Father of Time in one dance.
 It was an environmental Dance installation which people would experience as they walked through the gallery."
 After some brief dabbling with acting and dance – including a television performance to Bauhaus's "Hollow Hills".
 In the aftermath of Bauhaus splitting up, Beggars Banquet had offered him a recording contact as a solo artist but Murphy declined.
 Murphy showed no interest in making music for one year after the band's break up.